 4.4.4.
-Budgetary papers - s 23(1)(d)
+Budget papers - s 23(1)(d)

-Agencies must publish budgetary papers including details of appropriations by appropriation units for classes of outputs.
-ACT agency Budget Statements are, however, published each year on the Treasury website.
+Agencies must publish budget papers and Appropriation Acts presented to the Legislative Assembly under the Financial Management Act 1996..
+ACT agency Budget Statements are, however, published each year on the Treasury website, and Appropriation Acts are published on the ACT legislation website.
 The ACT Ombudsman considers this to be sufficient to meet this requirement.